BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 The primer file contains the locations of primer sequences on the reads, i.e. it defines where in the genomes primer sequences *may* occurr.
 This is determined by the primer scheme used in generating the sequencing reads.
-It is required by fastp for primer trimming.
+It is required by iVar for primer trimming.
 An example file can be found in the test directory (`nCoV-2019_NCref.bed`).

 ## Settings file